waagsociety/amsterdam-sounds-kit/README.md

 * *Other settings*
 These settings are probably good to go.
-They allow you to tweak how the audio is analyzed.
-Current settings make the device capture audio at 48000hz and do a FFT analysis over 1024 samples of audio at a rate of 32 times per second.
+They allow you to tweak how the audio is analysed.
+Current settings make the device capture audio at 48000Hz and do a FFT analysis over 1024 samples of audio at a rate of 32 times per second.
 Changing these settings could lead to performance or memory issues.
 For example, longer FFT requires more processing time and longer buffers.
 Secondly the  scaling table for correcting the frequency response of the microphone and doing dBA weighting is precalculated for a specific FFT size.
 Changing this would require precalculating a new table ([*EQ.h*](./Arduino/AmsterdamSoundsKit/)).

 #### LMIC library settings